powerhousepro69/videoinfox/readme.md

 ### To use Play Clipboard:

 #### Copy a local file including full path to the clipboard and press  enter  to verify the file is valid.
+Then  p  to Play Clipboard.

+#### Copy a video url to the clipboard and press  enter  to verify the url is valid.
 The  p  to Play Clipboard.
-#### Then  p  to Play Clipboard.

-#### Copy a video url to the clipboard and press  enter  to verify the url is valid.
-#### Then  p  to Play Clipboard.

 ##### Note: Pressing  enter  after content is copied to the clipboard isn't required before pressing  p
 #####       It is just to vaidate the clipboard content for the display.